BIC-MNI/man-pages/minctracc.md

 These are the options used to specify the initial starting conditions for the optimization of the transformation parameters.

-`-transformation` &lt;filename.xfm&gt;: Specify a file giving the world coordinate transformation mapping points from the source into the target space.
+`-transformation` <filename.xfm>: Specify a file giving the world coordinate transformation mapping points from the source into the target space.

 `-identity:` Use identity transformation for starting point.